TurakhiaLab/TWILIGHT/README.md

 ```
 ### <a name="snakemake"></a> Snakemake Workflow
 For more information about TWILIGHT's options and instructions, see [wiki](https://turakhia.ucsd.edu/TWILIGHT/) or *Help* for more details.
 To set up the environment and install external tools, see [here](#install-iter).

+#### Setup
+ - For users who install TWILIGHT via Conda, please replace the executable path `"../bin/twilight"` with `"twilight"` in `config.yaml`.
+Feel free to switch to a more powerful tree tool if available, such as replacing `"raxmlHPC"` with `"raxmlHPC-PTHREADS-AVX2"` for better performance.
+ - Note that since some tree-building tools can’t automatically detect the sequence type, specifying datatype is required in TWILIGHT iterative mode: use `TYPE=n` for nucleotide sequences or `TYPE=p` for protein sequences.

 Enter `workflow` directory and type `snakemake` to view the help messages.

 ```bash